Skip to main content

 • Treatment and rehabilitation

 SLU's Master of Arts in Criminology and Criminal Justice degree prepares graduates to be advanced practitioners in various community and justice agency/organizational settings.
-The program is offered in variable formats.
+Classes are offered in variable formats; some classes meet in person while others are online.
 Part-time and full-time degree options are available.
-Most classes are offered on campus in the evening, but one concentration, emergency management, is currently offered online only.

 Curriculum Overview